History and exam

 gastroesophageal reflux

-Prevalent in patients with poorly controlled asthma.[46]
-The link between gastroesophageal reflux disease (GERD) and the development of asthma remains unclear, but could be related to chronic irritation and inflammation of the airways following exposure to gastric contents.[47][48]
-A Cochrane review found that treatment for GERD moderately improved lung function and use of rescue medication in patients with moderate-to-severe asthma and comorbid GERD; however, the effect of GERD treatment on exacerbations and hospital utilization is uncertain.[49]
+Prevalent in patients with poorly controlled asthma.[76]
+The link between gastroesophageal reflux disease (GERD) and the development of asthma remains unclear, but could be related to chronic irritation and inflammation of the airways following exposure to gastric contents.[77][78]
+A Cochrane review found that treatment for GERD moderately improved lung function and decreased the use of rescue drug in patients with moderate-to-severe asthma and comorbid GERD, but failed to show an effect on exacerbations and hospital utilization.[79]
+Another meta-analysis showed that treatment with proton-pump inhibitors had no effect on asthma symptoms in patients with symptomatic GERD.[80]

 obstructive sleep apnea